 - 170 kilometers

-Although trains are not so regular, with the last return being in the early afternoon, so coach, or road-trip (as we did), would be the better options for a day trip from Prague.
-I would also recommend a visit to Cesky Krumlov in Winter when it’s covered in snow.
+Although trains are not so regular, with the last return being in the early afternoon, so coach or road-trip (as we did) would be the better option for a day trip from Prague.
+I would also recommend a visit to Cesky Krumlov in winter when it’s covered in snow.

 Cesky Krumlov Tours from Prague